manuelacollis/manuelacollis.github.io/_pages/research.md

-### Gender Gaps in Ph.D.
-Graduation and Scientific Publishing: Evidence from East and West Germany <br>
+### Institutional Determinants of Gender Diversity in Science: Evidence from the German Reunification. <br>
 <p> <b><i>Abstract:</i></b> Gender diversity is a key driver of the rate and direction of innovative activities, but we know
 little about how to achieve it.
 A rapidly growing literature that focuses on patenting documents a persistent gender gap in innovative activities.
 I look at the pipeline of potential female inventors and